pingcap/docs-cn/tidb-cloud/scale-tidb-cluster.md

 To increase the number of TiDB, TiKV, or TiFlash nodes, take the following steps:

-1. In the TiDB Cloud console, navigate to the **Active Clusters** page for your project.
+1. In the TiDB Cloud console, navigate to the **Clusters** page for your project.
-2. Find the area of the cluster that you want to scale, and click **...** in the upper-right corner of the area.
+2. Locate the cluster that you want to scale, and click **...** in the upper-right corner of the cluster area.

     > **Tip:**
     >
-    > Alternatively, you can also click the name of the cluster that you want to scale on the **Active Clusters** page and click **...** in the upper-right corner.
+    > Alternatively, you can also click the name of the cluster that you want to scale on the **Clusters** page and click **...** in the upper-right corner.

-3. Click **Scale** in the drop-down menu.
-The **Scale** window is displayed.
+3. Click **Modify** in the drop-down menu.
+The **Modify Cluster** page is displayed.
-4. In the **Scale** window, increase the number of TiDB, TiKV, or TiFlash nodes.
+4. On the **Modify Cluster** page, increase the number of TiDB, TiKV, or TiFlash nodes.
 5. Click **Confirm**.

+You can also increase the number of TiDB, TiKV, or TiFlash nodes using TiDB Cloud API through the [Modify a Dedicated Tier cluster](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Cluster/operation/UpdateCluster) endpoint.
+Currently, TiDB Cloud API is still in beta.
+For more information, see [TiDB Cloud API Documentation](https://docs.pingcap.com/tidbcloud/api/v1beta).

 ### Decrease node number

 To decrease the number of TiDB nodes, take the following steps:

-1. In the TiDB Cloud console, navigate to the **Active Clusters** page for your project.
+1. In the TiDB Cloud console, navigate to the **Clusters** page for your project.
-2. Find the area of the cluster that you want to scale, and click **...** in the upper-right corner of the area.
+2. Locate the cluster that you want to scale, and click **...** in the upper-right corner of the cluster area.

     > **Tip:**
     >
-    > Alternatively, you can also click the name of the cluster that you want to scale on the **Active Clusters** page and click **...** in the upper-right corner.
+    > Alternatively, you can also click the name of the cluster that you want to scale on the **Clusters** page and click **...** in the upper-right corner.

-3. Click **Scale** in the drop-down menu.
-The **Scale** window is displayed.
+3. Click **Modify** in the drop-down menu.
+The **Modify Cluster** page is displayed.
-4. In the **Scale** window, decrease the number of TiDB nodes.
+4. On the **Modify Cluster** page, decrease the number of TiDB nodes.
 5. Click **Confirm**.

 To decrease the number of TiKV or TiFlash nodes, you need to submit a support ticket.
 The PingCAP support team will contact you and complete the scaling within the agreed time.